 Joshua oversaw Dare to Pass’s involvement with BlackBoxTV, one of YouTube’s new premium channels.
 He served as a co-producer on the Silverwood series and producer on Anthony Zuiker Presents.
 Joshua was also a key player in Zuiker’s digi-novel series, Level 26, which includes Dark Origins, Dark Prophecy and Dark Revelations, writing, directing, producing and editing the cyber-bridges for the final installment in the trilogy, Dark Revelations.

 He is represented in all areas by CAA and The Coronel Group.

-Joshua currently resides on four acres in upstate New York with his wife Danielle, son Austin, and rescue dog Hadley.
+Joshua currently resides on four acres in upstate New York with his wife Danielle, son Austin, daughter Everly, and rescue dog Hadley.